gmfmi/searchinGhost/README.md

 ## Installation

-You can install searchinGhost using various method, here are the possibilities:
+You can install searchinGhost using various methods, here are the possibilities:

 - **From source**

-Download the `dist/searchinghost.min.js` file to your `js` them folder and update your template with:
+Download the `dist/searchinghost.min.js` file to your `js` theme folder and update your template with:

 ```html
 <script src="{{asset 'js/searchinghost.min.js'}}"></script>